Options and resources for community members in Qatar

 Location: NU-Q 3-336 Phone: +974 4454 5008

-Under Northwestern policy, all University employees (including student employees), as well as graduate students with teaching or supervisory authority, are obligated to promptly report sexual misconduct of which they become aware in the scope of their work for the University to the Title IX Coordinator or Deputy Title IX Coordinator.
+Under Northwestern policy, all University employees (including student employees), as well as graduate students with teaching or supervisory authority, are obligated to promptly report sexual misconduct of which they become aware in the scope of their work for the University to the Office of Equity.
 The Confidential Resources listed above are not subject to this reporting requirement.

 7. Preserve Evidence